yan-man/appraisr/README.md

 Users can leave reviews for businesses, or vote on reviews that already exist - helping other users build their reputation as a trusted reviewer.
 Every time a review is created, an NFT is minted to the author, and can be collected or traded on the open market.

 Businesses can also mint and transfer Verifier Tokens to verified patrons, building trust in the review process.
-Whenever a user is holding a Verifier Token when creating a review, the token is burned and the NFT receives a "verified" attribute.
+Whenever a user is holding a Verifier Token when creating a review, the token is burned and the newly created review NFT receives a "verified" attribute.
 These Verifier Tokens require payment of fees for businesses to mint, providing a revenue stream for Appraisr.

 However, users are unable to transfer or trade Verifier tokens, which prevents them from selling "verified" reviews, further reducing potential vectors of fraud or abuse.